jdbrewer/proper-view/README.md

 - View detailed property information
 - Submit inquiries about properties
 - Filter properties by location, price range, and bedrooms
+- **Dark Mode Support**: The platform automatically adapts to your system's color scheme, providing a visually comfortable experience in both light and dark environments.
+All major components and UI elements are styled for optimal contrast and accessibility using Tailwind CSS's dark mode utilities.
 - **Interactive Map View**: Search by location (e.g., "Chicago") to see a split view with a Mapbox-powered map on the left and property cards on the right, similar to Zillow.
 Click markers to view property details.

 ### For Agents